WencongHuang/weekly_tasks/README.md

 This project is to keep track of everybody's housework and it will changes weekly.
 Having this can help us to quickly identify which task we need to do.

-Credit to FE Edmond Huang, Anna Yang, and an inspired BE Amelia Zhang.
+Credit to FE Edmond Huang, Anna Yang, Jefferson Huang, and an inspired BE Amelia Zhang.